-Scientists from Columbia University have went one step closer toward breaking the “color barrier” of light microscopy for biological systems, thus enabling more system-wide and comprehensive labeling and imaging of innumerable biomolecules in living cells and tissues than achievable at present.
+Scientists from Columbia University have moved one step closer toward breaking the “color barrier” of light microscopy for biological systems, thus enabling more system-wide and comprehensive labeling and imaging of innumerable biomolecules in living cells and tissues than achievable at present.

 This progress has the ability to assist in a number of prospective applications, such as guiding the advancement of therapies to treat and cure various diseases.